 Faculty teaching option studios are required to submit an introductory video.
 The video allows instructors to provide more nuanced information and images supplemental to the syllabus.
 Option studio introductory videos are accessible only to the Harvard community on the Option Studio Lottery website.
 Pre-recorded option studio videos, as well as detailed course syllabi, are due approximately two weeks prior to the start of the enrollment period.

-For reference, please view videos from last semester.
+For reference, videos from last semester are embedded below:

 Instructions for creating and submitting a course or studio video: